thomaspeyrin/web/publications.md

 ### International Conferences and Workshops

+- *L. Sun, D. Gerault, A. Benamira and T. Peyrin*
+"**NeuroGIFT : Using a Machine Learning Based Sat Solver for Cryptanalysis**"
+in International Symposium on Cyber Security Cryptology and Machine Learning - [CSCML 2020](https://www.cs.bgu.ac.il/~fradmin/cscml20/index.html)

 - *T. Iwata, M. Khairallah, K. Minematsu and T. Peyrin*
 "**Duel of the Titans: The Romulus and Remus Families of Lightweight AEAD Algorithms**"
 in Fast Software Encryption - [FSE 2020](https://fse.iacr.org/2020/) and Transactions on Symmetric Cryptology - [ToSC 2020-1](http://tosc.iacr.org/index.php/ToSC/issue/archive)